iccaving/icccsite/content/pages/contacts.md

 <h2>Hall of Fame</h2>

-The leaders of the club from times long past.
-They may still be hanging around.
+<p>The leaders of the club from times long past.
+They may still be hanging around.</p>

 <div class="table-container">
 <table class="widetable">